homan-uppu/writing/2-Essays/Fear equality.md

 ...

 I made a claim earlier that the games we play are far more complex than Chess and Go.
 A good reader would have been annoyed that I offered no explanation.
-Even though my intuition led me to write that claim quickly, the explanation wasn't as straightforward as I initially felt it would be.
+Even though my intuition led me to write that claim quickly (and I suspect many readers would have a similar intuition), the explanation wasn't as straightforward as I initially felt it would be.

 There is a hierarchy of complexity for human endeavors.
 The most complex human activities are the ones in which success is measured by how good we make people feel.

 And the representational complexity of feeling is far greater than that of Chess or Go.
 By representational complexity I mean how easy it is to describe the state of the game at any moment in time.
 A game that has a much more complicated state, likely has many more possibilities for what moves you can take, and is therefore more complex in general.

 To see why, recall when you had to communicate how you felt.
 You'll remember how difficult it is to do so, and importantly that no matter how many words you use, you weren't able to fully, completely, represent your feeling in words.
 This is because a feeling has a much higher representational complexity than words.
 Trying to represent a feeling in words is difficult because we are trying to represent something of a higher complexity into a medium that has less complexity.
-Information is bound to be lost.
+Information is bound to be lost in that translation.

 It's precisely this lost information that allows for the various interpretations of words.
 Every single person reading this essay will have different feelings as they read this.
 Even though my intention is to make you feel what I feel about this topic, there is absolutely no way for me to do so without any loss of information, no matter what medium I use: words, images, videos, symbols, anything - even if I spend my entire life trying.
-This gap is quite large.
+I believe this gap is quite large.

 The representational complexity of Chess and Go can easily be represented by symbols, and therefore I believe that any game in which success is measured by how good you make someone feel will be orders of magnitude more complex than Chess and Go (proportional to the difference in complexity between feeling and a sequence of symbols).
 Therefore, the underlying asymmetry that we are moving towards is quite extreme.